 Can The Police Come to My House if I Fail to Register as a Sex Offender?

 It is important to note that often law enforcement personnel will just stop by your home randomly hoping to find that you have moved out and never remembered to re-register.
-Countless times the qualified Denver sex assault attorneys at Shazam Kianpour & Associates, P.C., have defended cases where police practically camped outside a residence hoping to prove that since our client did not come home at night once or twice that they have proof that he must not live there any longer.
-Other times, we have seen Denver police arrest homeless people claiming that they failed to register as a sex offender in Aurora when the police full well knew the poor client had no home to register.
+Countless times the qualified Denver sex assault defense attorneys at Shazam Kianpour & Associates, P.C., have defended cases where police practically camped outside a residence hoping to prove that since our client did not come home at night once or twice that they have proof that he must not live there any longer.
+Other times, we have seen Denver police arrest homeless people claiming that they failed to register as a sex offender when the police full well knew the poor client had no home to register.

 As sex assault attorneys, we have defended cases where police cornered our clients' girlfriend trying to get her to admit that our client spends most of his nights at her house and since he had not registered her address that he was in violation of failure to register as a sex offender in Arapahoe.